zainabch123/html-twitter-challenge/README.md

 ![twitter clone](images/example.png)

+## Setup
+1. Fork this repository to your account.
+2. Clone the forked repository to your local machine
+3. Open a Pull Request back to the upstream repo

 ## Instructions
 - Use the HTML elements you've learned about to so far to define the page content
 - Use an external CSS stylesheet to style the page